Backcountry Ski Setup Advice

 Above – mens lightweight freeride setups

-NB We only recommend using the Marker Kingpin Binding on a dedicated lightweight backcountry freeride setup (ie human powered skiing) – for which it is brilliant!
-In our opinion, it is not suitable for regular resort use as it has no lateral toe release, so it is not as safe as Bar/Rail design freeride bindings which have full alpine binding release capabilities.
+NB We only recommend using the Marker Kingpin Binding on a dedicated lightweight backcountry freeride setup (ie human powered skiing) – for which it is designed!
+In our opinion, it is not suitable for regular resort use as it has no lateral toe release, so it is not as safe as the Fritschi Tecton or Bar/Rail design freeride bindings, both of which have full alpine binding release capabilities.

 Above – womens lightweight freeride setups

-- Skis (front to back) Dynastar Cham 97 Women, Black Crows Atris Birdie
+- Skis (front to back) Blizzard Black Pearl 98, Dynastar Legend 96 W, Rossignol Sky 7, Black Crows Atris Birdie